Embattled Trump takes victory lap on China trade deal

 WASHINGTON: Engulfed in an impeachment inquiry and other political turmoil, US President Donald Trump on Friday (Oct 11) trumpeted the success of his hard-line stance with China, claiming to have scored a major win in the grinding trade war between the economic powers.

-But while Trump took a victory lap for what he called it a "substantial phase one deal," it will take weeks to finalize and the final details are not clear, nor will it roll back tariffs already in place on hundreds of billions of dollars in two-way trade.
+But while Trump took a victory lap for what he called it a "substantial phase one deal", it will take weeks to finalise and the final details are not clear, nor will it roll back tariffs already in place on hundreds of billions of dollars in two-way trade.

 Trump hailed a breakthrough on an initial deal that included a surge in purchases of American farm products and also covers intellectual property, financial services and currencies.